-- 18.-(1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director- - (a) by ordinary resolution, or - (b) by a decision of the directors. - (2) In any case where, as a result of death, the company has no shareholders and no directors, the personal representatives of the last shareholder to have died have the right, by notice in writing, to appoint a person to be a director. - (3) For the purposes of paragraph (2), where 2 or more shareholders die in circumstances rendering it uncertain who was the last to die, a younger shareholder is deemed to have survived an older shareholder.
+- 17.(1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director - (a) by ordinary resolution, or - (b) by a decision of the directors. - (2) In any case where, as a result of death, the company has no shareholders and no directors, the personal representatives of the last shareholder to have died have the right, by notice in writing, to appoint a person to be a director.

+(3) For the purposes of paragraph (2), where 2 or more - (3) For the purposes of paragraph (2), where 2 or more shareholders die in circumstances rendering it uncertain who was the last to die, a younger shareholder is deemed to have survived an older shareholder.